 As these are businesses, the return on investments may take months to years, just like how it would be if you franchised on your own and invested a much bigger capital.
 One form of security though is that there are contracts executed for every placement you make.

+Caveat emptor.
+This is not a solicitation to invest.
+We don’t accept investments in this site.
+We just lay out the various options out there.
 Want to know more?
-Click here to register in PhilCrowd.
+Here is the website of PhilCrowd.
 No worries, creating an account is free, browse through their websites and if you are convinced, pay the lifetime membership of PHP2,500 then start investing once you can.
 If not convinced, then at least you learned something new.

 FarmOn invests in farms, they have 6 as of the moment, 5 in Isabela and 1 in Quirino (up north).
 Compared to PhilCrowd, FarmOn is now entering its 13th Cycle as the planting to harvest cycle is much shorter (3 to 6 months, some within 10 months, etc).
 Investors (they call them FarmOners) get to choose between various crops such as banana, papaya, chili, fish ponds, piggery, melon, squash, mango and a whole lot more.
 (Sidenote: As we never got back to piggery from our first try, FarmOn is another chance at it!)